Legal Aid Board

 Introduction

-- Provide a family mediation service
+- Family mediation service

-- Provide information about its services
+- Information about its services

-The Board's Family Mediation Service helps couples who have decided to separate or divorce, or who have already separated, to negotiate an agreed way forward, while addressing the needs and interests of all involved.
+The Board's Family Mediation Service helps couples who have decided to separate or divorce, or who have already separated, to negotiate an agreed way forward, while addressing the needs and interests of all involve.

-Cases covered by the Legal Aid Board
+Civil cases covered by the Legal Aid Board

 - Judicial separation